 The “save changes” button at the bottom of the form will preserve any work you have done but will not submit the proposal to be reviewed.
 We should avoid having proposals out there for many days in the edited status that have not advanced to workflow.

 Workflow status will be displayed on the main screen on each CIM form (course, program, or designation).

 Submitting new course proposals and a change to a major or minor’s requirements at the same time.

 The way to make this work best is to submit the course proposals first.
 After they are in workflow in CIM, when you go to add the new courses to the course list on a major’s or minor’s requirements, they will show up as options to add when you bring up the course search feature while editing the course list.

-If you are planning to “create” a new discipline code, contact Morello or Kevin Caffrey first.
+If you are planning to “create” a new discipline code, contact Kevin Caffrey first.

 Submitting proposals for a new major, minor, certificate, or degree.